Skip to content

 Arithmetic Operations

-Arithmetic operations allow for mathematical calculations within Bash, enabling you to perform calculations, comparisons, and other numeric operations.
-Bash supports arithmetic operations using arithmetic expansions $((...)), conditional arithmetic expressions ((...)), and the let command.
+Arithmetic operations in Bash enable mathematical calculations, comparisons, and other numeric operations.
+Bash supports these operations using arithmetic expansions $((...)), conditional arithmetic expressions ((...)), and the let command.

 Guidelines